moderngl/moderngl-window/docs/guide/install.rst

 a compatible version is installed.

 For glfw and sdl2 windows you also need install the library itself.
-Thees are also avaialble as packages on linux and homebrew on OS X.
+Thees are also available as packages on linux and homebrew on OS X.
 For windows the DLLs can simply be placed in the root of your project.

 - GLFW : https://www.glfw.org/